 People whose ancestors profited from transatlantic slavery and its many related industries

-Heirs of Slavery is a group of people who have learned that their ancestors made significant wealth from, or helped organise, industrialised enslavement of African people in the Americas.
+Heirs of Slavery is a group of people who have learned that their ancestors acquired significant wealth from, or helped organise, the industrialised enslavement of African people in the Americas.

 Our ancestors were plantation owners, slave-traders, merchants, bankers, investors, soldiers, lawyers and lawmakers.